Yiju-Li/CV/resume.md

 ## Professional Experience
 ### Electric Engineer Intern
-Vigitron, San Diego, California
+- Vigitron, San Diego, California
-2023 Spring(current), 12 weeks
+- 2023 Spring(current), 12 weeks
-- Design and Assemble PCBs and participate in manufacturing and tests.
-- Develope router firmware using C and assembly language.
+- Designing and assembling PCBs, participating in manufacturing and testing, as well as developing router firmware using C and assembly language are among my areas of expertise.

 ### Software Engineer Intern